 If there’s one thing that keeps an average person from cutting the cord, it’s the fear that some specific channel or certain type of content won’t be available once they make the jump.
 We hear this all the time: “I can’t cut the cord because I love baseball,” for instance, or “I can’t cut the cord because I need my local news.”
 But this isn’t really true (and if you don’t believe me, just click on those links in the last sentence).
-In the overwhelming majority of cases, your favorite sport or new source or network TV channel is available through cord cutting solutions, too.
+In the overwhelming majority of cases, your favorite sport or news source or network TV channel is available through cord cutting solutions, too.
 That’s why we’re here with another guide to finding a specific channel without having to pay for cable.
 This is your complete explainer on how to watch the Pac-12 Network without cable.
+We’re covering all of the Pac-12 Networks here, including all the regional feeds.

-How to Watch the Pac-12 Network Without Cable
+How to Watch the Pac-12 Network Online Without Cable

 The Pac-12 Network isn’t available over the air, so when we talk about how to watch the Pac-12 Network without cable, we’re really talking about how to watch the Pac-12 Network online – and when we talk about that, we’re talking about skinny bundles.